Captopril: History

 In the late 1960s, John Vane of the Royal College of Surgeons of England was working on mechanisms by which the body regulates blood pressure.
 He was joined by Sérgio Henrique Ferreira of Brazil, who had been studying the venom of a Brazilian pit viper, the jararaca (Bothrops jararaca), and brought a sample of the viper's venom.
 Vane's team found that one of the venom's peptides selectively inhibited the action of angiotensin-converting enzyme (ACE), which was thought to function in blood pressure regulation; the snake venom functions by severely depressing blood pressure.
 During the 1970s, ACE was found to elevate blood pressure by controlling the release of water and salts from the kidneys.

 Captopril, an analog of the snake venom's ACE-inhibiting peptide, was first synthesized in 1975 by three researchers at the U.S. drug company E.R.
 Squibb & Sons Pharmaceuticals (now Bristol-Myers Squibb): Miguel Ondetti, Bernard Rubin, and David Cushman.
 Squibb filed for U.S. patent protection on the drug in February 1976, which was granted in September 1977, and captopril was approved for medical use in 1980.
 It was the first ACE inhibitor developed and was considered a breakthrough both because of its mechanism of action and also because of the development process.
 In the 1980s, Vane received the Nobel prize and was knighted for his work and Ferreira received the National Order of Scientific Merit from Brazil.

-The development of captopril was among the earliest successes of the revolutionary concept of ligand-based drug design.
+The development of captopril was among the earliest successes of the revolutionary concept of structure-based drug design.
 The renin–angiotensin–aldosterone system had been extensively studied in the mid-20th century, and this system presented several opportune targets in the development of novel treatments for hypertension.
 The first two targets that were attempted were renin and ACE.
 Captopril was the culmination of efforts by Squibb's laboratories to develop an ACE inhibitor.